albietz/python-itertools/_episodes/02-terminating-iterators.md

 ~~~
 {: .output}

-Both of these methods are certainly valid but using `chain` is a more elegant and easier to understand solution in this
+Both of these methods are certainly valid, but using `chain` is a more efficient if the iterator is being used in a loop
-particular case.
+rather than simply converting to a list.

 ### `itertools.chain.from_iterable(iterable)`